This is your most important decision

 Read next

-This article is part of our advanced series.
+This article is part of our foundations series.
 See the full series, or keep reading:

 Notes and references